Saturday, January 30, 2021

 For several months I acted as a sort of chauffeur for a special lady, Audrey Erica King who died in January.
 In short conversations I learned a lot about her and her family.
 Her middle name came from the family doctor, Eric who delivered her at birth.
 She had been born in Sheffield, England, but moved to Canada when her husband had a job opportunity.
 She enjoyed identifying unusual license plate numbers and got me doing it.
 I also got to meet her sister Ann who flew over and found we shared a lot of tv favorites, in fact steering me to one of my all time favorites.
 I knew one son and his daughter who were both very nice and obviously been brought up that way.

 A long ago neighbor, George Harrison died in July.
 He and his wife Shirley lived on the opposite corner to our house.
-He had a quiet sense of humour; one of my favorite of his sayings was "When I get up the morning one of my first things is to look at my garden."
+He had a quiet sense of humor; one of my favorite of his sayings was "When I get up the morning one of my first things is to look at my garden."
 He is not actually talking about his own garden, but my wife's across from his bedroom window.
 George and Shirley had two dogs and Sharon liked to give them biscuits and loved their reaction--George had to point out that he thought the biscuits were the big attraction.
 George had lost a lung and had bought a snowblower to take care of the snow for his corner lot and when he moved he gave it to me as he didn't think he would need it.
 Eventually I ended up giving it to another neighbor who had storage and had helped shovel snow for neighbors.

 Add caption